-- 3.1.
-Saving proposals for 2017/18 are set out in Appendix A. There are no additional proposals for Communities Committee that involve reductions in front-line staffing or closure of buildings (including fire stations, libraries etc). - 3.2.
-There are a number of proposals relating to the services reporting to Communities Committee.
-There is also a proposal for the CES Department as a whole, the services of which report to Communities and EDT Committees and Economic Development Sub-Committee. - 3.3.
-As part of the budget setting process for 2016/17, Members have already previously agreed a number of specific savings proposals for both 2017/18 and 2018/19.
+3.1.
+Saving proposals for 2017/18 are set out in Appendix A.

-- 3.4.
+- 3.2.
+There are a number of proposals relating to the services reporting to EDT Committee.
+There is also a proposal for the CES Department as a whole, the services of which report to EDT, Communities and Economic Development Sub-Committee. - 3.3.
+As part of the budget setting process for 2016/17, Members have already previously agreed a number of specific savings proposals for both 2017/18 and 2018/19. - 3.4.
 Some of the proposals are based on changes to organisational structures and therefore are subject to staff consultation.
 Arrangements are underway for a staff consultation, starting 24 October 2016, to ensure that we will be able to implement changes ready to deliver savings in 2017/18. - 3.5.
 To develop new savings proposals for 2017/18, officers have carried out three main strands of activity, as below.
 In order to understand the full picture Appendix B shows the savings previously approved by Committee.